-YOUR_LAST_CHANCE is an updated variant of a high-risk ransomware called Nemesis.
-It was firstly discovered by a malware researcher who goes by the name of GrujaRS.
-As with its predecessor, YOUR_LAST_CHANCE encrypts most of stored files and renames them.
-This variant appends filenames with victim's unique ID and ".YOUR_LAST_CHANCE" extension (therefore, ransomware's name).
-I.e., encrypted "sample.jpg" would be renamed to something like "sample.jpg.id_3057868259_.YOUR_LAST_CHANCE".
-Additionally, YOUR_LAST_CHANCE automatically opens a temporary text file named "temp000000.txt", as well as generates another text file named "_RESTORE FILES_.txt" and drops a copy in every existing folder.
+First discovered by malware researcher, GrujaRS, YOUR_LAST_CHANCE is an updated variant of high-risk ransomware called Nemesis.
+As with its predecessor, YOUR_LAST_CHANCE encrypts most stored files and renames them.
+This variant appends filenames with the victim's unique ID and ".YOUR_LAST_CHANCE" extension (hence the ransomware's name).
+For example, "sample.jpg" might be renamed to a filename such as "sample.jpg.id_3057868259_.YOUR_LAST_CHANCE".
+Additionally, YOUR_LAST_CHANCE automatically opens a temporary text file ("temp000000.txt") and generates another text file called "_RESTORE FILES_.txt" and stores a copy in every existing folder.

-As a rule, created text file delivers a ransom-demanding message.
-It basically states that files are encrypted and that victims must purchase a decryption tool in order to restore them.
-It is unfortunately true that developers of YOUR_LAST_CHANCE are the only ones capable of restoring data.
-It is currently unknown whether YOUR_LAST_CHANCE uses symmetric or asymmetric cryptography.
-Nevertheless, it is sure that each victim gets a unique decryption tool which is necessary to restore data.
-Now the problem is that all keys are stored in a remote server controlled by cyber criminals.
-For this reason, these persons can easily blackmail victims by offering a paid recovery.
-The price for YOUR_LAST_CHANCE's decryption is currently unknown.
-Nevertheless, cyber criminals typically ask for $500-$1500 in Bitcoins, Monero, Dash, or another cryptocurrency.
-Now no matter how low or high the price is, it should never be paid.
-Ransomware developers are notorious for ignoring victims after they submit payments.
-Hence, paying is very likely to give no positive result and users simply get scammed.
-We highly recommend to ignore all encouragements to contact these persons and, especially, pay ransoms.
+The new text file delivers a ransom-demand message stating that files are encrypted and that victims must purchase a decryption tool to restore them.
+Unfortunately, statements suggesting that only developers of YOUR_LAST_CHANCE are capable of restoring data are accurate.
+It is currently unknown whether YOUR_LAST_CHANCE uses symmetric or asymmetric cryptography, however, each victim gets a unique decryption tool, which is necessary to restore data.
+All keys are stored on a remote server controlled by cyber criminals.
+Therefore, these people can blackmail victims by offering a paid recovery of files.
+The cost of YOUR_LAST_CHANCE data decryption is currently unknown, however, cyber criminals typically demand $500-$1500 in Bitcoins, Monero, Dash, or another cryptocurrency.
+No matter what the cost, do not pay.
+Ransomware developers often ignore victims once payments are submitted.
+Therefore, paying delivers no positive result and users are scammed.
+We strongly recommend that you ignore all requests to contact these people or pay any ransoms.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-YOUR_LAST_CHANCE is virtually identical to dozens of other ransomware infections, such as Lokas, Boooam, CAGO, and many others.
-Notice that all of them are designed to encrypt data so that developers could make ransom demands.
-Users should also know that encryptions are often performed using algorithms that generate unique decryption keys (e.g., RSA, AES, and similar).
-Therefore, if the malware is flawlessly developed, restoring data manually (without developers interference) is impossible.
-Just keep in mind that locally stored backups will be compromised alongside with regular data.
-For this reason, we highly recommend to store them in a remote server or either an unplugged storage device or remove servers.
-There's also a chance that used server/storage device will be damaged.
-For this reason, having multiple backup copies stored in different locations is strongly advised.
+YOUR_LAST_CHANCE is virtually identical to dozens of other ransomware infections, such as Lokas, Boooam, and CAGO.
+All encrypt data so that developers are able to make ransom demands.
+Be aware that encryptions are often performed using algorithms that generate unique decryption keys (e.g., RSA, AES, and similar).
+Therefore, unless the malware has flaws or bugs, restoring data manually (without developers' involvement) is impossible.
+Bear in mind that locally stored backups are compromised together with regular data.
+Therefore, we strongly advise you to store them on a remote server or unplugged storage device.
+There is always the chance that servers/storage devices can be damaged and, therefore, have multiple backup copies stored in different locations.

 How did ransomware infect my computer?

-In most cases ransomware infections are distributed using fake software updaters and cracks, trojans, unofficial software download sources, and email spam campaigns.
-Fake updaters typically infect computers in two ways: by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Same goes for software cracks which infect computers instead of activating paid software for free.
-Trojans are basically malicious applications that stealthily infiltrate computers to cause so-called "chain infections" - to inject additional malware into the system.
-Cyber criminals use various third party download sources like freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks, and other to proliferate malware by simply presenting it as legitimate software.
-By doing so, crooks merely trick users to download and install malware manually, without knowing.
-Email spam campaigns are also used in a similar manner.
-Crooks send hundreds of thousands of emails that contain deceptive messages encouraging recipients to open malicious attachments (links/files), which are typically presented as important documents.
-In summary, the main reasons for computer infections are poor knowledge and reckless behavior.
+In most cases, ransomware infections are distributed using fake software updaters and 'cracks', trojans, unofficial software download sources, and spam email campaigns.
+Fake updaters typically infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+The same applies to software cracks, which infect computers rather than activating paid software free of charge.
+Trojans are essentially malicious applications that stealthily infiltrate computers to cause "chain infections" - they inject additional malware into the system.
+Cyber criminals use third party download sources such as freeware download websites, free file hosting sites, Peer-to-Peer (P2P) networks, and others to proliferate malware by presenting it as legitimate software.
+In this way, criminals trick users to manually download and install malware.
+Spam email campaigns are also used in a similar manner.
+Criminals send hundreds of thousands of emails that contain deceptive messages encouraging recipients to open malicious attachments (links/files), which are typically presented as 'important documents'.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.